lixujin99/ELIPformer/README.md

 ### 2.1&nbsp; Dataset

-We designed and implemented three RSVP target image retrieval tasks to construct the “NeuBCI Target Retrieval RSVP-EEG Dataset” including EEG data and the corresponding stimulus images.
+We construct the “NeuBCI Target Retrieval RSVP-EEG Dataset”.
 Our collected dataset and corresponding data descriptions are released at [https://doi.org/10.57760/sciencedb.14812](https://doi.org/10.57760/sciencedb.14812).

 Each participant's **electroencephalogram (EEG) data** are stored in `.npz` files, and **stimulus images** are also stored in `.npz` files.
 Each EEG and image file with the same file name corresponds to the same participant.
 Below is the dataset structure: